 My PhD is in early modern literature and my scholarship centers around the intersections of literature and law.
 I’ve written about the violence of the law in early modern England, critical prison theory, and human rights in children’s literature.

-For the last nine years, I’ve taught at a men’s prison outside Atlanta, a place where I’ve found unparalleled intellectual freedom and creative collaboration.
-We also teach at a Georgia women’s prison and a Transition Center.
+For the last ten years, I’ve taught at a men’s prison outside Atlanta, a place where I’ve found unparalleled intellectual freedom and creative collaboration.
 Along with my friend and colleague Bill Taft, I co-direct the nonprofit Common Good Atlanta, which seeks to connect the humanities to the community.
 In 2018, Common Good Atlanta is an all-volunteer consortium of 50 faculty from 6 universities teaching in 3 prisons.
 Since 2008, we’ve taught thousands of hours of college courses to Whitworth Women’s Facility and Metro Reentry Facility.